dart-lang/site-www/.github/pull_request_template.md

-**IMPORTANT:** Due to work on the dart.dev infrastructure, the dart-lang/site-www repository is temporarily **not accepting pull requests**.
+**IMPORTANT:** Due to year-end holidays and work on the dart.dev infrastructure, this repository is accepting only simple or crucial pull requests.

-Instead of creating a pull request, please create a new issue (https://github.com/dart-lang/site-www/issues/new/choose) about the desired change.
+Instead of creating a pull request, consider creating an issue (https://github.com/dart-lang/site-www/issues/new/choose) about the desired change.

-We expect to start accepting PRs again the week of December 13.
+We expect to return to normal PR handling in mid-January.